History of the Tasmanian AFL bid: 2022–23 bid submission and acceptance

 Momentum for the bid began to build in 2022.
 In March 2022, Gutwein unveiled designs for a proposed 27,000-seat, retractable-roof stadium to be built at Regatta Point on the banks of the River Derwent, within walking distance of the Hobart City Centre, with an estimated cost of $750 million, and earliest completion date of 2027 – to be built contingent on the AFL bid being successful.

 The same month, an AFL review concluded that it had the finances and resources to support a Tasmanian team in an expanded competition, after suffering far lower than feared losses during the COVID-19 pandemic, although significant State Government financial backing would also be required to secure their admission.
 At the AFL club presidents meeting ahead of the 2022 season launch, McLachlan said that while the ongoing work around Tasmania's bid remains confidential, that "The framework is there, the discussions are getting meatier, and the heavy lifting will be happening over the coming months."

 In November 2022, in-principle agreement was reached between the AFL and Tasmanian Government – now under new premier Jeremy Rockliff – on commercial terms for Tasmania's bid for a 19th licence.
 The Tasmanian government's funding commitment included $12 million per year over 12 years, plus $60 million towards a high-performance and administration complex.
 The final outstanding prerequisite was securing full funding for the Macquarie Point Stadium.
 This was secured in April 2023, when the Albanese federal government committed $240 million of federal funding to the stadium.

 With prerequisites met and the AFL Commission in favour, the only remaining step was a vote of the 18 club presidents which – under long-standing provisions in the AFL Constitution – required a two-thirds majority.
 The vote was held on 2 May 2023 and won unanimous support.
-Gillon McLachlan formally announced the team's admission to the AFL at North Hobart Oval on 3 May, with the men's team will join the Australian Football League from its 2028 season, and the timeline for its AFL Women's team to be developed later.
+The following day, AFL CEO Gillon McLachlan formally announced the team's admission to the AFL at a special press conference held at North Hobart Oval.
+McLachlan confirmed the team would enter the Australian Football League in the 2028 season, whilst the timeline for its admission into the AFL Women's competition would be developed later.